-Here’s why phone calls end automatically after a certain time, such as an hour or so:
+Here’s everything about phone calls automatically end after a certain time, such as an hour or so:

 Yet more interactions can terminate a call even if they aren’t specifically operating on a timer.

-So if you want to learn all about why a phone call automatically ends after a particular time and 10 reasons for it, then you’re in the right place.
+So if you want to learn all about why a phone call automatically ends after a particular time, then you’re in the right place.

 #1 The Carrier Network

 A lot of carrier networks use a feature that puts a pre-designated time limit on phone call durations.